enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/arrow-functions-part-2.md

 This means that in the `countUp()` function, `this` will be the global object which is different from the `this` pointing to the instance of `Counter`.

 On the other hand, arrow functions always treat `this` like a variable from the upper scope, no matter how we call them.
 This leads to the `countDown()` function modifying the `counter` property on the instance of `Counter`.
+If you're still unsure on how this works, we've added some comments to the example in this footnote[1].

 ---
 ## Practice